Maksim Chmerkovskiy's Injury Sidelines Him From Dancing With the Stars Week 2

 "It's my calf muscle," Chmerkovskiy said in rehearsal footage.
 "F—k.
 It just feels like something hit it."

 While he may not be dancing, Chmerkovskiy is set to be in the ballroom to cheer on his partner, Glee star Heather Morris.
-His replacement was not announced.
+Alan Bersten will dance with Morris on Monday, March 27.

 ABC